rycus86/githooks/README.md

 This script can work in one of 2 ways:

 - Using the git template folder (default behaviour)
-- Using the git `core.hooksPath` variable (set by passing the `--use-hookspath` parameter to the install script)
+- Using the git `core.hooksPath` variable (set by passing the `--use-core-hookspath` parameter to the install script)

 Read about the differences between these 2 approaches below